Want to learn all the best meditation techniques? You’re in for a treat.

 Try Tara Brach’s Guided Session too.
 Tara is a leader in the guided meditation space.
 I highly recommend her work.

 Open awareness benefits you in many ways

 I personally practice open meditation techniques early in the day.
 I find this is a very good way to start the day positively and mindfully.
-I’ll practice an open meditation before sitting down to write.
-It’s like I’m allowing the world to come to me while exercise and warming-up my creative mind.
+I’ll practice open monitoring before sitting down to write.
+It’s like I’m allowing the world to come to me while exercising and warming-up my creative mind.
 By spending twenty minutes opening my mind and boosting my creativity I ensure that my creative juices are flowing for the whole day.

-The number one health benefit of these techniques is that they help you to let go.
+The number one health benefit of open awareness is that it helps us let go.

 2. Focused attention meditation techniques

-If open meditations are like the light-bulbs in your ceiling, closed meditation techniques are like flashlights, a one directional source of light.
+If open monitoring is like the light-bulbs in the ceiling, closed meditation techniques are like flashlights, a one directional source of light.

-When we perform a “focused attention” activity we focus on one thing (breath, a sound, a candle etc.).
-We may focus on a mantra, a physical object, on breath, on meditation music, on mental imagery (visualisations)… Wemay focus on any one single thing, and in so doing we will be performing a closed meditation, the most popular type of meditation technique.
+When we perform a “focused attention” activity we focus on one thing.
+We may focus on a mantra, a physical object, on the breath, on meditation music, on mental imagery (visualisations)… We may focus on any one single thing, and in so doing we will be performing a closed meditation.
+This is the most popular type of meditation technique.

 There are far more focused attention activities than open monitoring activities.

 Examples of focused attention meditation: